BDC Hamburger Icon

 2. Consider following back your interesting social media followers.

-Social media is a vast web of different voices, opinions and information.
-You’ll likely use multiple social media accounts to harness it all.
-If your business goals include learning about specific industries, topics, tools, and more, consider following back accounts related to those topics.
+Social media is a vast web of different voices, opinions and information; you’ll likely use multiple social media accounts to harness it all.
+If your business goals include learning about specific industries, topics, tools and more, consider following back accounts related to those topics.

-Check your Twitter, Instagram and Facebook followers for engaging users who bring something new to the table.
+Check your X, Instagram and Facebook followers for engaging users who bring something new to the table.
 Read their bios and see what they post about.
 If you’re intrigued by their interests and what they have to say, follow them back to learn more.

 Did You Know?Did you know